Meredith Professor Faculty Fellows

 The complete nomination includes the following items combined (in order) into a single PDF:

-- Describes the nominee’s regular teaching and advising responsibilities, as well as their other roles within the department, school, or college
+• This letter should also list the nominee’s regular teaching and advising responsibilities, as well as their other roles within the department, school, or college.

-- A teaching statement from the nominee (no more than three pages) which addresses:
+• A statement from the nominee on their philosophy of educational development (no more than three pages) which addresses:

-- The nominee’s experiences with the topic selected by the Provost, in the context of their teaching
+• Their experiences with the topic selected by the provost, in the context of teaching

 The nomination packet should not exceed seven pages, excluding the curriculum vitae.

-Nominations are due April 11, 2025.
-Please email the nomination as one PDF to Amanda Latreille, faculty affairs specialist, at arlatrei@syr.edu (subject: MP Faculty Fellow nomination).
+Nominations due date to be determined (check back in January 2026 for more information).
+Please email the nomination as one PDF to Amanda Latreille, Faculty Affairs Specialist, at arlatrei@syr.edu (subject: MP Faculty Fellow nomination).

 Selection Process and Recognition

-The MP Faculty Fellows Committee, composed of faculty with expertise in pedagogy, is responsible for recommending candidates for the award.
-For this first year of the award, the committee will review nominations and submit a recommendation to the provost by late April.
-The provost will make a final decision by the end of the Spring 2025 semester.
+The MP Faculty Fellow Review Committee, composed of faculty with expertise in pedagogy, is responsible for recommending candidates for the award.
+The committee will review nominations and submit a recommendation to the provost by late April.
+The provost will make a final decision by the end of the spring semester.